Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 • Verify landlords and listings when renting in Surrey, BC, Canada, before transferring money.

-• Be aware of rental scams and never send money without seeing the place.
+• Know how to avoid rental scams and never send money without seeing the place.

 In 2023, over 5,000 rental scams were reported across Canada, many targeting international students and newcomers.